airbnb/javascript/README.md

     }
     ```

   - Name your functions.
-This is helpful for stack traces.
+This is helpful for stack traces. //I don't understand why this can stack traces??

     ```javascript
-    // bad
-    var log = function(msg) {
+    // bad   I think this is good. var log = function(msg) {
       console.log(msg);
     };

-    // good
-    var log = function log(msg) {
+    // good  I can't understand why is good?
+I think is not necessary js style.I hope you can explain this problem for me, I really confused. thank you. var log = function log(msg) {
       console.log(msg);
     };